msanatan/msanatan.github.io/source/_posts/2019/weekend-hack-another-scraper.md

 - python
 ---

 So I recently started to write programming articles for another website.
 I thought it'd be a good idea to link the articles in my website.
-I've set it up here: <https://msanatan.com/other-writing/>.
+I've set it up here: <https://msanatan.com/categories/other/>.

-Hexo allows data from JSON or YAML files to be loaded into the templates.
-It's an awesome feature I've yet to master, specifically when it comes to page pagination.
-The goal is to use those posts on a page that behaves just like the [archives](https://msanatan.com/archives/).
-A workaround is being looked at for now.
-In any case, I got the scraper done pretty easily.
+The first thing I needed to do was get all my articles in one go.
 The scraper consists 3 parts:

 * Parse the HTML to get the articles from my user page \- <https://stackabuse.com/author/marcus>
 * Dump it to JSON